 Security looks a bit different for cash accounts and investment portfolios, however.
 Unlike the investment side of Wealthfront, cash accounts value should not decline.
 Since your money is not invested in a fluctuating stock, your cash account should only grow and earn more interest over time.
 In this case, security involves both making sure your data stays safe – similar to the investment side of Wealthfront – and insuring your deposits are insured through the Federal Deposit Insurance Corporation (FDIC).

 Next you’ll learn about the FDIC insurance that protects your Wealthfront Cash account.

 Is Wealthfront FDIC Insured?

-Another benefit to Wealthfront’s cash account is the interest rate, which is currently 8x higher than the national average.
+Another benefit to Wealthfront’s cash account is the interest rate, which is among the higher yields available online.
 This makes the cash account a no-brainer for individuals who want to maximize earnings and be protected with FDIC insurance with little effort on their part.